 Let me offer two examples — one anecdotal and one backed up by hard research.

-With all due respect, we've had more than enough of the anecdotal from women who write about the sexes, but anyway ...
+more than enough of the anecdotal from women who write about the sexes, but anyway ...

 The anecdotal example comes from just about every church I've visited in the last year.
 Ask church staff, especially staff in charge of young adult ministries, who steps up to the plate when something needs doing, and you are likely to get the answer, "women." ...